jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 If a configuration of any sort is a common one, it might be nice to make something like a typedef so you give the configuration a name of its own, Like if you commonly use ‘Public Up 1 Globality Up 2’, you might want to give it a different name.

-Mayve access controllers are a step into the direction of security.
-Mayve security should be a kind of advanced access control.
+Maybe access controllers are a step into the direction of security.
+Maybe security should be a kind of advanced access control.

 Procedure primarily Inaccessible: This seems unuseful: why not just leave the procedure out completely?
 It could be used a means to temporarily deactivate code.